Skip to Content

 • make up a garlic spray to kill them

-Just chop up a garlic clove and an onion, mix with a pint of water and a teaspoon of cayenne pepper, let steep for an hour or so, strain, and add some washing up liquid.
+To make the spray, chop up a garlic clove and an onion, mix with a pint of water and a teaspoon of cayenne pepper, let steep for an hour or so, strain, and add some washing-up liquid (dish soap).
 Use this on your plants as a prevention and a cure.

 geoffrey